‘The Young And The Restless’ Spoilers Weekly Preview: Jack Fights For His Legacy And Temptation Gets Billy

 Unfortunately for Arturo, there’s a good chance that Victor has something to do with this.
 He’ll stop at nothing to keep the contractor away from his family.

-Check out Monday’s The Young and the Restless spoilers from Inquisitr to find out what’s coming up next.
+Check out Monday’s The Young and the Restless spoilers from the Inquisitr to find out what’s coming up next.